 When using HTTP 1.1 with SIF, [RFC 2616] can be used as a reference, however SIF uses a subset of the HTTP 1.1 protocol.
 For example, only the POST method and the 200-OK response notice are used by the SIF HTTPS protocol.

-Support of Transfer Encoding and data chunking ([RFC 2616], Section 3.6) is not required for SIF HTTPS.
+Support of Transfer Encoding and data chunking (Section 3.6 of [RFC 2616]) is not required for SIF HTTPS.
 An implementation of the protocol may support Transfer Encoding and data chunking but it must be able to communicate successfully with a client or server that does not support this feature.

 Because protocol changes are handled at the Infrastructure XML API level, a client or server must not use the Connection: Upgrade or Upgrade: xxx headers to invoke a request for a protocol change.
 If a client or server receives an upgrade header, it must ignore that header and not change communication protocols.